-Yippee - The open water summer season restarts at Boundary Park on Thursday 3rd May!!
+The open water summer season restarts at Boundary Park on Thursday 2nd May 2019 and runs to 14th Spetember.

 The season generally starts outdoors in early May and finishes around late September.
 There are a number of different locations up and down the country, but a good starter location, and one that is local to us, is Boundary Park (Allostock, near Holmes Chapel) which is run by USwim.
 If you take a look at their website; http://www.uswimopenwater.com you will find lots of very useful information.